softnanolab/hpc-tutorial/plumed-setup/README.md

 1. Download PLUMED
 2. Compile & Install PLUMED
-3. Add stuff to .bashrc
+3. Create all the necessary links
 4. Create a _shared_ link from LAMMPS to PLUMED
 5. Use CMake to compile and install LAMMPS